 Family Assistance Order

-Family Assistance Orders are set out in section 16 of the Children Act 1989.
-The courts are able to issue a Family Assistance Order requiring a Cafcass officer or an officer from the Local Authority to “advise, assist and (where appropriate) befriend any person named in the court order”.
+Family Assistance Orders are set out in Section 16 Children Act 1989.
+The courts are able to issue a Family Assistance Order requiring a Cafcass officer or an officer from the local authority to “advise, assist and (where appropriate) befriend any person named in the court order”.
 This officer can then assist on establishing, improving and maintaining contact where a Child Arrangements Order has been made.

 The Family Assistance Order can be proposed by the court or by the Cafcass officer involved in the case.
 The Cafcass guidance on Family Assistance Orders suggests that the following be considered when deciding whether a Family Assistance Order is suitable: